pachecodt/CovidChatbot/README.md

 # Covid FAQ Chatbot
 #### Video Demo:  <URL HERE>
-#### Description: This project aims to create a bot to help people with FAQ about COVID-19
+#### Description: This project aims to create a bot to help people with FAQ about COVID-19.
+Information taken from WHO

 ## Topics
 * [Requirements](#requirements)